CodePipeWrangler/code_jitsu_gh/README.md

-This repository contains information showcasing my work in genomics and data science, including workflows, results, and analytical approaches.
+This repository showcases my work in plant genomics and data science, including workflows, results, and analytical approaches.